DeepuBhasin/Web-Developer-Notes/10 ReactJs/01-React/_Documentation_React.md

 ![Image](./images/diffing-2.png)

-* simple meaning of below photo : if the **attributes or props** of a component change, the component will retain its current state without resetting.
+* Simple meaning of below photo : if the **attributes or props** of a component change, the component will retain its current state without resetting.

 ![Image](./images/diffing-3.png)